 Like the Fords, the councillor’s view of the public realm extends only as far as the roads he drives on.
 You want green space?
 It’s called a backyard.
 With a lawn.
 The suburbs like those his Don Mills ward is located in were intended to do away with the need for the public realm.
 Public realm?
 That’s what we have malls for.

 I don’t want to get all high-falutin and world class city-ish here but truly great cities are measured by their public spaces.
 Think London, Paris, Barcelona, Washington DC, New York, Vancouver and what immediately comes to mind?
-I’ll let you fill in the blanks but chances are it’s all about public spaces.

 “That’s all well and good but do we really need all those fancy gargoyles around the place?” asks the medieval French version of Councillor Denzil Minnan-Wong when looking at the plans for Notre Dame.